pliakopoulos/Liakopoulos_Bioinformatics.io/pages/mydoc/QC_RNA_Seq.md

    3. Evaluation of the results.

-More information about FastQC can be found it this manual [website](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf)
+More information about FastQC can be found in this manual [website](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf)

 ## Evaluating Results